Twisted Ruelle zeta function on hyperbolic manifolds and complex-valued analytic torsion: Introduction

 In \cite{Spilioti2018}, it was proved that the twisted dynamical zeta functions associated with a general, finite-dimensional, complex replresentation of the fundamental group, as in in {\eqref{zeta1}} and {\eqref{zeta2}}, admit a meromorphic continuation to the whole complex plane.
-In \cite{spil2}, the functional equations for them are derived.
-Morover, it is shown a determinant formula , which relates the twisted Ruelle zeta function with a finite product of graded regularized determinants of certain, twisted (non-self-adjoint), elliptic differential operators (see \cite[Proposition 7.9, case (a)]{spil2}).
-The above results extended the results of Bunke and Olbrich to the case of non-unitary twists.
-This determinant formula is the keypoint to prove our main results, Theorem 1, Theorem 2 and Corollary 1, below.
+In \cite{spilioti2020functional}, the functional equations for them are derived.
+Morover, it is shown a determinant formula , which relates the twisted Ruelle zeta function with a finite product of graded regularized determinants of certain, twisted (non-self-adjoint), elliptic differential operators (see \cite[Proposition 7.9, case (a)]{spilioti2020functional}).
+These results extend the results of Bunke and Olbrich to the case of non-unitary twists.
+The determinant formula is the keypoint to prove our main results, Theorem 1, Theorem 2 and Corollary 1, below.

 In the present paper, we consider acyclic representations of $\Gamma$, which are non-unitary but closed enough to unitary ones.
 We provide here some details about these representations.
 For a compact, oriented, odd-dimensional, Riemannian manifold $(X,g)$ and a complex vector bundle $E\rightarrow X$, equipped with a flat connection $\nabla$, Braverman and Kappeler in \cite{BK2} considered the odd signature operator $B=(\nabla,g)$, acting on the space of smooth differential forms $\Lambda^{k}(X,E)$ on $X$, with values in $E$ (see Section 6.2 in \cite{BK2} and Section 6.1 in the present paper).
 This is a first order, elliptic differential operator, which is in general non-self-adjoint.
 Suppose that there exists a Hermitian metric on $E$, which is preserved by $\nabla$.
 In such a case, we say that $\nabla$ is a Hermitian connection.
-Then the operator is (formally) self-adjoint.
+Then, the operator is (formally) self-adjoint.
 Hence, if we assume further that $\nabla$ is acyclic, i.e., $\im(\nabla|_{\Lambda^{k-1}(X,E)})=\Ker(\nabla|_{\Lambda^{k}(X,E)})$, for every $k$, the odd signature operator $B$ is bijective.
 If there is no Hermitian metric on $E$, which is preserved by $\nabla$, then the odd signature operator is no longer self-adjoint.
 One can assume that $\nabla$ is acyclic, but this does not imply that the odd signature operator has a trivial kernel, since Hodge theory is no longer applicable.

 However, by a continuity argument, \cite[Proposition 6.8]{BK2}, the following assumptions

 \textbf{Assumption 1.} The connection $\nabla$ is acyclic, i.e., for every $k$, $\im(\nabla|_{\Lambda^{k-1}(X,E)})=\Ker(\nabla|_{\Lambda^{k}(X,E)})$;\\ \textbf{Assumption 2.} The odd signature operator $B\colon \Lambda^{k}(X,E)\rightarrow \Lambda^{k}(X,E)$ is bijective;\\ are satisfied for all flat connections in an open neighbourhood, in a suitable $C^{0}$-topology (see Subsection 6.2), of the set of acyclic, Hermitian connections.